macaroon-rs/macaroon/README.md

 ```

 ## Backwards compatibility

-As this project is currently only released as a minor version, we expect to make
+As the original project is currently only released as a minor version, we expect to make
 breaking changes to the API, especially as we begin to use it in more real-world
 scenarios.
 However, all of these changes will be enumerated in each version's
 changelog and release notes.
 Once we have found an API that is sane and stable,